eldenbishop/war-compare/README.md

 ## Installation ##

-Just drop md5.jsp into the root directory of your web application.
+Just drop war-compare.jsp into the root directory of your web applications and navigate to the JSP.
+To compare two different running WARs just enter the path to the JSP in the other WAR.

 ## Security (optional) ##